87% Chance of a Kamala Win? Here’s How to Prepare...

 If a shock event causes volatility to flare up, this system shows you how to trade it for gains.

-You can get full details of how it works, and how you can use it to position yourself to profit ahead of Election Day, by watching the replay of last night’s broadcast here.
+You can get full details of how it works, and how you can use it to position yourself to profit ahead of Election Day, by watching my broadcast here.

 To get you started, I’ve included details of one trade you can place right now that I believe will pay off… no matter who’s eventually declared the winner.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.